neilbaldwin/mmmsegui/readme.md

 info@marmotaudio.co.uk

+#### Updates:

+8th October 2023:

+* Consolidated the main JS file and the _class.js file into one file.
+It's easier for me to work on.
+* Implemented mouse pointer hiding when moving nodes etc.
+* Implemented state restoring - your MMMSEGUI objects should retain their state now when you save your patcher file

 ### Rationale

 As part of my ongoing JSUI journey I wanted to tackle a decent multi-segment editor.
 I've dabbled with a few before and this is an amalgamation of what I learned from previous efforts.